-It was somewhere around the end of March, or the first part of April in 2003, at least we all were still wearing winter coats.
-The LammasFest Committee had gathered for a meeting, and when it ended some of us decided to journey to the Cottonwood Campsite to show it off to people who had not seen it.
+It was mid-spring of 2003.
+The LammasFest Committee had gathered for a meeting, and when it ended some of us decided to journey to the Cottonwood Campsite to share with people who had not seen it.

 Cottonwood is a magical sort of site.
-It looks very small and intimate, but when you begin walking through it, it sometimes seems as though it’s taking much longer to get through it.
+It looks very small and intimate, but when you begin walking through it, it sometimes seems to expand its limits.
 That’s how we were feeling as we picked our way through the grounds, inspecting the layout of the sizes and shapes of the individual sites, the placement of the trees, how we could utilize the site for our needs.

 I think we all noticed the birds at the same time.
 I know we all stopped in our tracks, open-mouthed in wonder.
 Before us was a tree full of birds.
 You might laugh, because flocks of birds in trees in spring season is a common sight.
 This was not.
 This tree was full of red-tail hawks.
 At least 30 birds were in that tree, watching our approach.
 By our reckoning, 30 birds is probably conservative…there may have been as many as 50.
 They watched us till we were almost underneath the tree they rested in.
 Then, one by one, they launched themselves into the air and circled lazily around us before beginning their flight once more.